jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 are not traditionally "grid machines."
 Simulation science workflows, referred to above as modeling and simulation workflows, are those workflows that are primarily focused on modeling and simulation activities.
-UQ workflows build on modeling and simulation workflows by, essentially, executing ensembles of jobs or ensembles of whole workflows to quantify uncertainty in simulation results.
+UQ workflows build on modeling and simulation workflows by executing ensembles of jobs or ensembles of whole workflows to quantify uncertainty in simulation results.
 Montoya et al. also provide a detailed mapping of each workflow type to optimal hardware resources for the APEX program.